FemiofAfrica/minimalist-finance-hub/deploy-turnstile.md

-# Independent Turnstile Setup Guide
+# Independent Turnstile Setup Guide (Vercel)

-This guide shows how to set up Cloudflare Turnstile independently of Supabase's built-in captcha configuration.
+This guide shows how to set up Cloudflare Turnstile independently of Supabase's built-in captcha configuration using **Vercel API routes**.

 ## Benefits of Independent Setup